dcchuck/head-first-design-patterns/README.md

 * `Classes should be open for extension, but closed for modification.`
 * `Depend upon abstractions.
 Do no depend upon concrete classes.`
 * `Principle of Least Knowledge: talk only to your immediate friends`
+* `The Hollywood Principle: Don't call us, we'll call you.`

 ## Patterns